smartface/sf-plugin-instabug/README.md

 ```

 #### Shaking Threshold
-If you are using the shaking gesture as your invocation event you can set how sensitive your device is to the shaking.
+If you are using the shaking gesture as your invocation event you can control the shaking treshold to activate Instabug.
 The values in the following example are the default ones.
-The higher the value the less sensitive the device will be to shaking.
+The higher the value the less sensitive the device will be to shaking; thus to the invocation.

 ```javascript
 var shakingThreshold = {